olimorris/onedarkpro.nvim/README.md

 The colorscheme has defined _some_ semantic tokens (to match the Visual Studio Code theme as closely as possible) and applies them as part of the filetype highlighting.
 To determine what tokens are available to set or override, use the `:Inspect` command.

+Finally, the colorscheme has defined some non-filetype tokens as a plugin, named `lsp_semantic_tokens`.
+See the section below for how to disable this.

 ### Configuring plugins

 By default, all of the plugins supported by the theme are loaded at runtime.
 Specific plugins can be disabled as follows: